hrvthzslt/personal-site/content/posts/palindrome.md

 }
 ```

 The second solution was really similar, but it does not matter.
 This is how I would do it on a Monday.
 In a sense, this solution is not about solving the problem but producing the correct output with the correct built-in functions.
-It is correct; it is how I would do it again... but maybe I should have gone deeper.
+It is correct, it is how I would do it again... but maybe I should have gone deeper.

 ## Have to go deeper